advokatb/KOReader-Patches/README.md

 3. **Preserves folder structure** (keeps trailing slashes for folders)
 4. **Only processes text that looks like transliterated Russian** - English text is left unchanged
 5. **Excludes virtual Collections folder** - The virtual Collections folder injected by `2-pt-collections.lua` is not transliterated
+6. **Enables proper sorting** - Creates transliterated sort keys for folders, so they are sorted alphabetically by their Cyrillic names rather than Latin transliteration

+### Sorting

+The patch modifies KOReader's sorting functions to use transliterated (Cyrillic) names for sorting folders.
+This ensures that:
+- Folders like "Briendon Sandierson" are sorted as "Брендон Сандерсон" in the correct Cyrillic alphabetical position
+- All sorting modes (name, natural sorting, etc.) respect the transliterated order
+- Mixed folders (some transliterated, some not) are sorted correctly